-There is little doubt we are well into an extended interest rate tightening cycle with the Federal Reserve Open Market Committee (FOMC) aggressively raising short-term federal fund rates.
+There is little doubt we are well into an extended interest rate tightening cycle to fight rampant inflation with the Federal Reserve Open Market Committee (FOMC) aggressively raising short-term federal fund rates.

 This is in turn affects many other short and longer term product rates (e.g Mortgages) which directly impact consumers and businesses.